fabnicol/metal-mercury-mode/README.md

 - `C-c C-c` : Compile your current file via `mmc --make file_name`
 - `C-c C-r` : Compile and run your current file (no interactive input)

+### Patches against original code (F. Nicol)

+This emacs mode is to preferred over the prolog-based one that is available on ELPA.
+I have patched the original source code as follows:

++ added the following commands:
+  `M-x metal-mercury-all-decls`     Find all declarations
+  `M-x-metal-mercury-funcs`         Find all function declarations
+  `M-x-metal-mercury-instances`     Find all instance declarations
+  `M-x-metal-mercury-pragmas`       Find all pragma declarations
+  `M-x-metal-mercury-preds`         Find all predicate declarations
+  `M-x-metal-mercury-types`         Find all type declarations
+  `M-x-metal-mercury-typeclasses`   Find all typeclass declarations

++ Automatically save all buffers after one of the above commands is invoked.
++ Automatically rename corresponding `\*gre\*` buffers into `\*name\*` where `name`is the name of the command.

 ## License
 GPLv3